TheoJJF/Fourier-Analysis/README.md

 # Fourier-Analysis

-This repository contains selected chapter exercises from Fourier Analysis: An Introduction, by Elias M. Stein, Rami Shakarchi
+This repository contains solutions to selected chapter exercises from Fourier Analysis: An Introduction, by Elias M. Stein, Rami Shakarchi